-Lucerne Festival debut on 21 August 2007, when Daniel Barenboim conducted works by Beethoven, Schoenberg, and Tchaikovsky.
+Lucerne Festival debut on 21 August 2007, when Daniel Barenboim led a program of works by Beethoven, Schoenberg, and Tchaikovsky.

 Further Information: www.west-eastern-divan.org